 Established in 1997

-The gallery highlights the strength of established masters and converges on rising talents at the Threshold of strong flights.
-Threshold has a defined role to focus attention on the vibrancy, sensitivity, richness and depth of the art from the subcontinent.
+The gallery highlights the strength of established masters and converges on rising talents at the ‘threshold’ of strong flights.
+Threshold has a defined role to focus attention on the vibrancy, sensitivity, richness and depth of the art from the subcontinent, and provides a supportive platform for blazing new trails by crossing the ‘threshold’ between the known and the possible.

 Tunty Chauhan, Director

 Tunty Chauhan established Threshold in 1997.,She has curated exhibitions like Paradigms I , II and III which drew acclaim for curatorial sensitivity.
-The other important exhibitions that followed were Body Mind and Soul, Mapping Memories, The Lost Sparrow, Humour, Wit & Satire , Revisting Beauty, Bakhiya, Nest and more recently Bind/ Bound.
+The other important exhibitions that followed were Body Mind and Soul, Mapping Memories, The Lost Sparrow, Humour, Wit & Satire, Revisiting Beauty, Bakhiya, Nest and more recently Bind/ Bound.

 Her work has been sustained and nourished over the years through her relationship with artists and love for travel.
 ‘Mapping Memories’ was a living project born out of this passion.
 It is an ongoing journey that has covered three continents.